M.Phil./ P.Grad. Dip. Film Studies - Theory, History, Practice

 Admission and Entry Requirements

 The minimum requirement for consideration is a good honours degree of upper second class (2.1) or above, or an equivalent qualification, in a related or relevant area.
-All candidates who require an IELTS qualification must achieve a minimum score of 7.0 in all categories.
+All candidates who require an IELTS qualification must achieve a minimum score of 6.5 overall, with no individual score falling below 6.0.
 Candidates may be asked to submit a sample of written work and may be interviewed by Skype or in person.
-Applications should be made online by 30th June 2017.
+Applications should be made online by 29th June 2018.
 Applications from serious candidates may be considered after this date.
 To apply for this course please click on the postgraduate courses page

 Students take six taught modules and a Dissertation module that includes Research Methodologies.